 All students are treated equally and fairly in relation to the payment of fees and other procedures stated in this document.

 ‘Tuition Fees’ are defined as a charge for tuition and use of academic facilities and payable to Mont Rose College.

 A Student is defined as any person, currently or previously enrolled at Mont Rose College on a study programme which may or may not lead to an award or qualification.

 3. Sanctions for non-payment of Tuition Fees

 CONSUMER PROTECTION ACT 1987

-To ensure compliance with the Consumer Protection Act 1987 and Consumer Protection from Unfair Trading Regulations 2008, Mont Rose College of Management and Sciences (The College)
+To ensure the compliance with Consumer Protection Act 1987 and Consumer Protection from Unfair Trading Regulations 2008, Montrose College of Management and Sciences (The College):

-Will provide the candidates with the information they need to make an informed decision before they apply for admission, for example (but without limitation):
+Will provide the candidates with the information they need to make an informed decision before they apply for admission ,for example (but without limitation):

 For the purpose of the above undertaking: